lucdotdev/hover_ussd/README.md

 © image by Francis Mwakitumbula

-A flutter plugin to make payments by usehover.com ussd gateway using Android Intent and receiving the transaction information back in response.
+A flutter plugin implemanting usehover.com ussd gateway sdk using Android Intent and receiving the transaction information back in response.
 **android only**

 ## Getting Started